Angler Falls In Surprise Hole While Wading

 This fellow got a surprise dunking while wading, in winter no less.
-Wading safety videos are good, but nothing like seeing the real thing to understand what really happens when you get dunked in waders – in the frigid winter no less.
+Wading safety reminders are great, but there’s nothing like seeing the real thing to understand what really happens when you get dunked in waders – in the frigid winter no less.

 Note: we are reader-supported, through affiliate link purchases at no additional cost to you.
 Thank you for your support!

 We are really glad this turned out the way it did.
 It could have been much worse.

 This fellow wound up getting soaked, in ice cold water.
 If only a short 55 second video clip, but it starts off with every anglers nightmare.

 If you fish for steelhead, migratory browns, or other large fish, you know that drop offs lead to holes where fish hang out to rest, before heading further upstream.
 That’s exactly where you want to find the fish.

 You probably want to find them with your casts, not by stepping into the hole.
 If you’ve ever had an experience like this (my own incident happened on the swift upper Delaware), you know that river channels can drop off very quickly.